H. Edwards Ficken: Early life and career

-Henry Edwards Ficken was born May 25, 1852, in London to Martin and Emily (Coles) Ficken.
+Henry Edwards Ficken was born May 25, 1852, in London.
 He was educated privately at home and at the Greenock Academy in Scotland.

 Ficken came to the United States in 1869 and worked variously for the firms of Renwick & Sands, Potter & Robertson, and McKim, Mead & Bigelow.
 In 1878, he formed a partnership with Charles H. Smith as Ficken & Smith, though their association was brief.
 By the following year, he was instead in partnership with Charles D. Gambrill.
 In October 1878, Gambrill had dissolved his former partnership with Henry Hobson Richardson, with whom he had been associated with since 1867.
 Gambrill & Ficken existed only very briefly, as Gambrill died in 1880 in what was presumed to be a suicide.

 Aside from a brief association with Edward H. Clark, initiated in 1885, Ficken maintained a private practice until 1913, when he was appointed supervising architect of Woodlawn Cemetery, a position he held until his death in 1929.

 Ficken joined the American Institute of Architects in 1881, and was made a Fellow in 1882.

 Personal life

 Ficken was an amateur athlete and a member of the New York Athletic Club.
 In 1876, he was national champion in the high jump and, in 1877 and 1878, he was champion in the high jump as well as the 120 yards hurdles, though he later retired from competition.
 In 1883, he was chosen architect of the club's new building, though his design was eventually rejected due to cost.
 After construction began on a more expensive building designed by Charles W. Clinton, Ficken sued for and was awarded his full professional fee.

 Ficken married twice.
 He married his first wife Josephine Hubbard in 1880.
 She died in 1886 soon after giving birth to twin daughters, Margery and Dorothy.
-In 1889, he married second to Mary Beck Goddard, as her second husband.
+In 1889, he married Mary Beck Goddard, as her second husband.
 Dorothy married Frederick W. Gwynne and had three children.
 One of them, Fred Gwynne, would become a noted actor.

 Ficken served fifteen years in the New York National Guard, and during World War I, he served in the Office of the Inspector General.

 Ficken died January 26, 1929, at home in New York City.